 A $50 surcharge applies for paper tickets issued for e-ticket eligible reservations.
 Paper tickets are issued only on request.
 Your award tickets will be mailed to your address on file.
 Please allow up to 3 weeks for processing and delivery.

 Low awards allow you to travel with fewer miles, but seats are limited and may not be available on all flights.
-Awards are capacity controlled, and travel blackout dates apply.
-Medium and High awards give you the flexibility to reserve your award travel when Low awards are not available; blackout dates may apply.
+Awards are capacity controlled.
+Medium and High awards give you the flexibility to reserve your award travel when Low awards are not available.

 You can use miles to upgrade to a confirmed First or Business Class seat for one-way or roundtrip travel.
 Upgrades are subject to capacity control and a copay.